javgarcia/poster_bias_ml/README.md

-# poster_bias_ml
-Poster about bias in machine learnt scoring systems.
+# Bias in machine learnt scoring systems.
+Research project for the course HUM-122(b) at EPFL, 2020.
+By Alexandre Hayderi, Léo Theytaz, Victor Nazianzeno-Le Jamtel and Javier García Arredondo.